tencent cloud

 Description:

-When a privacy-related API (such as wx.getUserInfo and wx.getClipboardData) is called, and the user has not agreed to the privacy agreement.
+When calling privacy-related APIs (such as wx.getUserInfo, wx.getClipboardData) and the user has not previously agreed to the privacy policy.

-When the wx.requirePrivacyAuthorize API is called to simulate a privacy API call, and the user has not agreed to the privacy agreement.
+When calling the wx.requirePrivacyAuthorize API to simulate a privacy API call, and the user has not previously agreed to the privacy policy.

-If the user has agreed to the privacy agreement, the onNeedPrivacyAuthorization event will no longer be triggered.
+If the user has already agreed to the privacy policy, the onNeedPrivacyAuthorization event will not be triggered again.

-4. When the onNeedPrivacyAuthorization event is triggered, the privacy API that triggered the event will be in a pending state, waiting for user authorization to continue execution.
-At this point, the developer needs to use a custom privacy pop-up window and call the callback API resolve after the user has tapped Agree/Disagree to continue the execution of the privacy API.
+When the onNeedPrivacyAuthorization event is triggered, the privacy API that triggered the event will be in a pending state, waiting for user authorization to continue executing.
+At this point, developers need to display a custom privacy pop-up and call the resolve callback after the user taps Agree/Deny for the triggering privacy API to continue executing.

-7. Is it required to register wx.onNeedPrivacyAuthorization and to call resolve?
+Is it required to register wx.onNeedPrivacyAuthorization listener and to call resolve?

 No, if you use the mini game’s default pop-up window rather than a custom pop-up window, wx.onNeedPrivacyAuthorization is not required.